dicacristian/SQL-for-Testing/README.md

 # SQL-for-Testing

 In my first database project I used MySQL.
-I designed tables, created relationships, and honed my SQL skills.
+I designed tables, created relationships, and performed my SQL skills : .
 This project ignited my passion for databases, and I'm excited to explore more.

 ______________________________________________________________________________________________________________________________________________________________________